 On December 12, 2023, PNAP filed a petition for review of a final order issued by the Pennsylvania Secretary of State on November 28, 2023 that denied the bid protest filed by PNAP on October 26, 2023.
 PNAP is the former vendor for peer assistance monitoring for the State Board of Nursing, and it challenged the award of the new contract for these services to the Foundation of the PA Medical Society (PHP) after completion of the RFP process.
-The matter has been fully briefed to the Court.
+The matter has been fully briefed to the Court and the Court has issued an Order Directing Submission on Brief.

-Batuhan Dogrusoz v.
-PA Department of Labor and Industry, Unemployment Compensation Board of Review, No. 230 MD 2023 (Pa.
+Rossman v.
+Department of State, No. 516 M.D.
+201 (Pa.
 Commonwealth Ct.)